Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 # Guide to Miyagi Prefecture

-The website is to offer some tourist information about Miyagi Prefecture, located in the north east of Japan, and navigate those who never visit this prefecture or the locals who never visit other parts of this prefecture.
-Miyagi is the one of the prefectures that deeply affected by Great Tohoku Earthquake in 2011.
+This project is created for my second milestone project for Code Institute to showcase what I have learned from Interactive Frontend Development course , creating a responsive and interactive website using HTML, CSS and JavaScript and designed for those who would like to explore Miyagi Prefecture, located in the north east of Japan, and to offer useful tourist information, such as some activites and attractions to help users' travel decisions.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+This site is designed to provide useful tourist information about Miyagi Prefecture where I come from.
+This site may be reflected by my own personal experience but yet the goal of this site is to achieve an interactive and responsive website that users can easily navigate themselves across the site.
+The users can be redirected to external website for more details for their choice of activities or attractions.

+### Site owner’s goals

+- To encourage people to visit Miyagi and help to boost local businesses
+- To have return customes, offering user friendly interactive and simple and clear website
+- To help users make a decision for holiday destinations

+### User stories

+- As a first-time visitor, I would like to find out which activities or attractions should not miss.
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a parent, I would like to find out about family-friendly places or places that both adults and children can enjoy at the same time.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+- As a residence of Miyagi prefecture, I would like to know more about what other cities and towns offer.
+- I am looking for places to take my friends for a day trip.

+- wireframes

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+-

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+-
-- ...
+-

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Another feature idea
+- Detailed shopping guide

 ## Technologies Used

+- the languages
+- frameworks
+- libraries
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+- any other tools (For each, provide its name, a link to its official site and a short sentence of why it was used.)
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.